DataDog/documentation/content/en/monitors/notify/_index.md

 1. After defining your monitor, test the notifications with the **Test Notifications** button at the bottom right of the monitor page.

-2. From the test notifications pop-up, choose the monitor case to test in.
+2. From the test notifications pop-up, choose the monitor case to test.
 You can only test states that are available in the monitor’s configuration for the thresholds specified in the alerting conditions.
 [Recovery thresholds][13] are an exception, as Datadog sends a recovery notification once the monitor either is no longer in alert, or it has no warn conditions.

     {{< img src="monitors/notifications/test-notif-select.png" alt="Test the notifications for this monitor" style="width:70%;" >}}